Corollarium/modelarium/docs/laravel.md

+---
+nav_order: 5
+---

-# Laravel documentation
+# Laravel integration

-Here's an overview of what scaffolding is done for Laravel.
+Here's an overview of the Laravel integration

+## Available commands:

+Commands have integrated help.

+- `modelarium:datatype`: create a new datatype.
+- `modelarium:frontend`: generate frontend code.
+- `modelarium:publish`: publish Modelarium files (run when installing)
+- `modelarium:renderable`: create a new renderable.
+- `modelarium:scaffold`: generate the backend code.
+- `modelarium:type`: generate a new type (model).

 ## Migrations